-For all the fans of ESL’s pop-ridden hardcore punk, the passion and angst are still there, but the tunes are fresh and exciting.
+For all the fans of ESL’s pop-ridden hardcore punk, mind the passion and angst are still there, but the tunes are fresh and exciting.
 For fans of Randy, Common Rider, Grimple and Zeke!

 This Blood’s For You – You know those bands you hear about, but have never heard, that’s Vlad and The Impalers for me.
 I honestly had no idea at all what to expect.
 “This Blood’s For You” is the kind of album that you listen to and wonder why you haven’t heard them before.
 The production is perfect, the vocals don’t drown out the instrumentals or vice versa.
 In a sea of imitators and clone bands, Vlad and the Impalers actually have an original sound both in their song writing and the production of the album.
 This Blood’s For You is 34.1 minutes of punk rock fury that leaves you trying to find your breath just listening to it.